zero2cx/spiral-matrix/README.md

         outward from the center of the matrix.
         (default: E)

-#### Options for integer-populated matrix cells
+#### Options for the default style of integer-populated matrix cells

 The default style for the generated matrix consists of the series of integers that begin with 1 and then increment by 1 for each member of the series.
 Either of these integer values may be modified in order to change the generated matrix's cell contents.
 Any positive or negative integer, or zero, is acceptable to occupy the center cell that begins the spiral.
 The increment integer must be a positive or negative, non-zero integer.

 Use of the following options will modify the implementation of the default behavior.